remy-svm/twitter-airline-sentiment/README.md

 | Macro F1 | **0.77** |

 The fine-tuned BERT model achieved the strongest performance among all models evaluated in this project.

----

-## Future Improvements

-Potential extensions to this project include:

-- Hyperparameter optimization using GridSearchCV or Optuna.
-- Experimenting with additional transformer models such as RoBERTa and DistilBERT.
-- Implementing automated CI/CD pipelines using GitHub Actions.
-- Deploying the application with scalable cloud services such as AWS ECS or Kubernetes.
-- Monitoring model performance in production and periodically retraining the model with newly collected data.
-- Optimizing inference speed through model quantization or ONNX Runtime.